 Steps on Broadway is located in what we call an “Urban Campus” here in NYC.
 While Steps does not make any representations or warranties regarding any housing opportunities that may be presented, we can act as a helpful starting point to your search.
-Steps has negotiated special terms with Sara’s Homestay and Student Housing Works to offer discounted rates.
+Steps has negotiated special terms with Student Housing Works to offer discounted rates.
 Another option is The Dancers Dorm located in Times Square.
 Click here to visit our Housing Page.

 - As an international student, once accepted into the program, how do I get a visa?

 Steps will provide a Form I-20 Certificate of Eligibility.
 This, along with other required documentation, must be taken to your local US Embassy to process your M-1 student visa.
 Full instructions are given in official acceptance letter.

 - How do I apply for a scholarship?

 If a scholarship is not granted prior to starting the Conservatory, students may be reconsidered during their Conservatory tenure through periodic auditions and course evaluations.
 Factors such as attendance, technical improvement, and professional etiquette are all taken in account.
 Scholarship funding is limited and highly selective.

 - Can I audition while enrolled as a Conservatory student?